iiasa/ixmp/README.md

 ### Windows Users

 0. Double click on `install.bat` in the local folder in which you saved your branch.

-0. *To install the R interface*, double click on `install_rixmp.bat` as an additional step
+   This will also install the *R interface*.

 ### *nix Users